-Marine carbon dioxide removal technological approaches augment the ocean's natural carbon cycle to complement mitigation efforts and reduce atmospheric CO2 concentrations at gigaton levels of carbon removal.
-The broad approaches for marine CDR include technologically-enhanced natural processes and human-assisted technological approaches for carbon dioxide removal from the atmosphere and oceans.
-Presently storing $\sim \frac{1}{4}$ of annual CO2 emissions, natural marine CO2 sequestration pathways are not yet effective enough to offset all of the anthropogenic CO_2 sources and thus cannot keep the CO_2 from accumulating in the atmosphere (Figure 2).
-To accelerate this storage, the natural marine carbon cycle (Figure 3) can be technologically enhanced at local scales by increasing the growth of marine plants. including phytoplankton, or increasing ocean alkalinity concentrations.
-Ocean carbon dioxide removal can also be technologically enhanced through electrochemical separation of CO2 from seawater.
-All of these pathways require some form of carbon sequestration or use of the byproducts to achieve permanent (i.e., the next century and beyond) removal of the carbon.
-In most cases, these approaches are in the very early phases of development and require testing for effectiveness, efficiency, and ecological risk.
+Marine CDR technological approaches augment the ocean's natural carbon cycle to complement mitigation efforts and reduce atmospheric CO2 concentrations at gigaton levels of carbon removal.
+The broad approaches for marine CDR include technologically-enhanced natural processes and human-assisted technological approaches for CO2 removal from the atmosphere and oceans.
+Presently storing ~1/4 of annual CO, emissions, natural marine CO, sequestration pathways are not yet effective enough to offset all of the anthropogenic CO, sources and thus cannot keep the CO, from accumulating in the atmosphere (Figure 2).
+To accelerate this storage, the natural marine carbon cycle (Figure 3) can be technologically enhanced at local scales by increasing the growth of marine plants, including phytoplankton, or increasing ocean alkalinity concentrations.
+Ocean CDR can also be technologically enhanced through electrochemical separation of CO2 from seawater.
+All of these pathways require some form of carbon sequestration or use of the byproducts to achieve durable (i.e., the next century and beyond) removal of the carbon.
+In most cases, these approaches are in the very early phases of development and require testing for effectiveness, efficiency, ecological risk, and socioeconomic impact.
 More research is required before they can be scaled up to the gigaton level.

-Macroalgal Cultivation for Carbon Sequestration

-Jordan Hollarsmith, Simone Alin, Hongjie Wang, Seth Theuerkauf
+Macroalgal Cultivation for Carbon Sequestration Jordan Hollarsmith, Simone Alin